Modular Homes vs. 100% Site Built (aka stick built) vs. HUD (aka manufactured/mobile home/trailer)

 - Modular homes are inspected during each phase of construction at the plant by independent 3rd party inspectors (Kentucky KIBS program in our company’s case).

 - Modular homes are faster to build than a 100% site-built home saving you extra construction interest payments.
 This is where the savings begins.
-Our Deluxe cabins are delivered prebuilt and ready for same day use, requiring only plumbing installation and electrical service connection.
+Our Deluxe cabins are delivered prebuilt, requiring only plumbing installation and electrical service connection and recommended fiberglass batt insulation under cabin floor after delivery.

 - Home loans for modular are the same as if buying a 100% site-built home.